 What's the Difference Between Cash Funds and Gift Cards?

-A cash fund allows guests to donate any amount to your registry.
+The Knot's Cash Funds allow guests to donate any amount to your registry.
 These funds can be used for anything—the sky's the limit.
 You might want money for a starter home, or for a pet that you plan to adopt after the wedding day.
 You can also put these monetary gifts toward shared experiences, like cooking classes, concert tickets or postwedding date nights.
 A honeymoon fund, on the other hand, is specifically reserved for activities on your newlywed getaway.
 These funds can be applied to airline tickets, couple's massages, nearby excursions or a special dinner.

 Gift cards are also a budget-friendly option.
-When making registry selections, you can add gift cards in pre-set amounts.
+When making registry selections, you can add gift cards in preset amounts.
 So, if you need affordable options among high-ticket items, you can add a few $25 or $50 gift cards to your favorite stores to give guests plenty of choices.
 Gift cards from The Knot Registry Store are delivered immediately and never expire, making them a great option to have in addition to cash funds.

 How to Add Gift Cards to Your Wedding Registry

 So, how do you register for gift cards?
 The process is just like adding a gift to your registry.
-All gift cards live within their own category on The Knot Registry Store, and they're broken out by smaller groups based on niche interests.
-You and your S.O. can browse our growing list of gift card options and add them to your registry like you would any other item.
+All gift cards live within their own category on The Knot Registry Store, and they're broken out into smaller groups based on niche interests.
+You and your S.O. can browse our list of gift card options and add them to your registry like you would any other item.